metalComido/CRUD-con-Python/README.md

 Instructions :

-1. open the virtual terminal pipenv
+1. open the virtual terminal pipenv shell
 2. select to perform the determined function
     -   Create : insert a new student
     -   Read : Consult the list of the student